Interdisciplinary Studies Major

-- The student finds a model for the major or minor he or she wishes to pursue in the catalog of another accredited college or university and determines whether Towson University offers the courses necessary to complete the major or minor.
+- The student finds a model for the major or minor they wish to pursue in the catalog of another accredited college or university and determines whether TU offers the courses necessary to complete the major or minor.
 The Thematic Option Major IS NOT a 'design your own major' degree.

 - The student meets with the director of Interdisciplinary Studies to ask for preliminary approval of the proposed major or minor.

 - With the assistance of the director of Interdisciplinary Studies, the student identifies a professor with the necessary expertise who is willing to serve as their adviser.

 - Under the guidance of the adviser, the student creates a plan of study that includes a title for the individually designed thematic option, a description of its goals, and a list of required and elective courses.
 The proposed plan of study can in no way resemble any major or program currently offered at TU.